simonoffcc/rpi-lcd-game/README.md

 - S16 (16, 26) - Move Down:

 The connected buttons that are empty for actions can be used to extend the functionality, for example, to pause the game.

+If you lose, the script stops.

 ## Demonstration